HiboriApp/.github/profile/README.md

 We are always on the lookout for enthusiastic individuals to join our mission.
 Whether you're a developer, designer, or simply someone who resonates with our vision, we'd love to hear from you! 🤝🎨💻

 ## Contact Us
-For collaboration opportunities or to learn more about our work, reach out to us at [arirl.elkaslasi@gmail.com](mailto:arirl.elkaslasi@gmail.com). 📧🌟
+For collaboration opportunities or to learn more about our work, reach out to us at [UNDEFINED](UNDEFINED). 📧🌟

 ## License
 Our projects are licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details. 📜🔓
+See the [UNDEFINED](UNDEFINED) file for details. 📜🔓